jacksund/simmate/tutorials/01_Installing Simmate while learning the command-line.md

 ### A quick comment on tutorials

 All tutorials will have two sections: a short-and-to-the-point one for experts and a much longer one for beginners.
-The steps in each are **exactly the same** -- we just include extra explanation for beginners in the longer tutorial.
+The critical steps in each are **exactly the same**.
+However, the full tutorial includes extra exploration of the software and how to use it.
+For example, this tutorial includes a guide on the command-line as well as concepts of python enviornments and working directories.
+Be sure to read the full tutorials if you don't have coding experience!

 ## The quick version